Lars-02/SoftwareAssignment/README.md

 ## Partial file detection

 - Every import is a full replace, so a new file is expected to have at least as many rows as currently in the table
-- If it has fewer, some equipment is missing from the export — the file is rejected and existing data is kept
+- If it has fewer, some equipment is missing from the export, the file is rejected and existing data is kept
 - The very first import into an empty table is always allowed, since there's nothing to compare against

 ## Running tests